appwrite-community/htf24-hackathon-submissions/submissions/template_submission.md

 -->

 ## Inspiration behind the Project
-_What is the story behind this project?
-Why did you choose to work on this specific idea?_

 The COVID-19 pandemic highlighted the importance of contactless solutions to minimize physical interactions and maintain hygiene in public spaces.
 The traditional exchange of cash and physical tickets posed potential health risks.
 This project draws inspiration from the global movement toward contactless services, aiming to make public transport safer and more hygienic by reducing the need for passengers to handle cash or paper tickets.